drhlxiao/stix-data-center-pipeline/README.md

 ## Data processing pipeline for The Spectrometer/Telescope for Imaging X-rays (STIX) onboard Solar Orbiter

-STIX data processing pipeline is a software suite running on the STIX data center.
+pystix is a software suite running on the STIX data center.
 Its main functions include automatic data reception, raw telemetry parsing, data decompression, creation of L1A FITS files, flare detection, coarse flare location, calibration data analysis,  telemetry data estimation, data monitoring, data management, and preparation of data for web browsing.

 ### 2. Installation
    The package relies on python3 and some extra python modules.

 #### 2.1 Python3 and pip3 installation
 on Linux (Ubuntu)